Discover more from BOSS BARISTA

 Me blowing out candles on my mom’s birthday cake.
 I’m a cute jerk.

 So listen to this episode!
 Tell me what you think about being unemployable!
-If anything, Brandon is one of my best friends so this is a weirdly intimate and close episode of the show—which I love because I’m way too excited for radical transparency and thrive off shared moments—but I hope beyond that, you get a sense of what I’m trying to articulate.
+If anything, Brandon is one of my best friends so this is a weirdly intimate episode of the show—which I love because I thrive off shared moments.
+I hope beyond that, you get a sense of what I’m trying to articulate.
 And you feel seen.